The Ultimate Guide to Geranium Bourbon Essential Oil

 There are approximately 250 natural species of Pelargonium, with thousands of hybrids and cultivars, although surprisingly few of these species have a truly pleasing fragrance.
 Pelargoniums are believed to be of South African descent, but due to massive hybridisation after their introduction to Europe in the 17th century they now bear little resemblance to their original parentage.

-Botanical experts Demarne and Van der Walt determined in 1989 that geranium ‘Bourbon’ oil originating from the island of Réunion is produced from the leaves of a hybrid of P. capitatum and P. radens.
-This cultivar is usually identified as Pelargonium graveolens cv.
-Rosé, but is also known as Pelargonium roseum asperum cv.
+Botanical experts Demarne and Van der Walt determined in 1989 that geranium ‘Bourbon’ essential oil originating from the island of Réunion is produced from the leaves of a hybrid of P. capitatum and P. radens.
+This cultivar is identified as Pelargonium graveolens cv.
+Rosé, and is also known as Pelargonium roseum asperum cv.
 Bourbon.

-In fact, the Bourbon oil from Reunion has gradually become the new reference by which all other geranium oils are judged.
-Although this essential oil was originally produced exclusively on Reunion, more recently the Rosé cultivar used here has been grown commercially for the production of ‘rose geranium’ oil in other countries, including Africa, Egypt, Madagascar and Zimbabwe.
+In fact, the geranium Bourbon essential oil from Reunion has gradually become the new reference by which all other geranium oils are judged.
+Although this essential oil was originally produced exclusively on Reunion, more recently the Rosé cultivar used there has been grown commercially for the production of ‘rose geranium’ oil in other countries, including Africa, Egypt, Madagascar and Zimbabwe.

 The Rosé cultivar is a non-hardy, perennial shrub, with an upright habit that can reach a height of 1.3 metres (4ft 3ins).
 It has an extensive root system and copious grey-green stems that darken and harden with age.
 The grey-green leaves are variable according to climate and soil conditions, but are typically 70 mm in length, deeply lobed, pointed and highly fragrant.